This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 }

 After C++17, we can directly use inline to mark variables, allowing their definitions to appear in multiple source files.
-Using this, we can directly define variables in header files:
+Using it, we can directly define variables in header files.

 inline int x = 1;

 We know that marking a variable as static also allows its definition to appear in multiple source files.
-What is the difference between inline and static?
-The key difference is that static marked variables have internal linkage, with each compilation unit having its own instance, and addresses taken in different compilation units are different.
-In contrast, inline marked variables have external linkage, and the C++ standard guarantees that the address of the same inline variable taken in different compilation units is the same.
+So, what’s the difference between inline and static?
+The key difference is that static variables have internal linkage; each compilation unit has its own instance, and their addresses will differ across compilation units.
+Conversely, inline variables have external linkage, and the C++ standard guarantees that the address of the same inline variable will be identical across different compilation units.

 Practice is the sole criterion for testing truth.
-Let’s experiment to see if the C++ standard is truthful.
+Let’s experiment to see if the C++ standard is deceiving us.

 // src.cpp